sysgears/grain/docs/latest.markdown

 ###Predefined variables

-Grain passes minimal set of pre-defined variables to `SiteConfig.groovy`.
+Grain provides `SiteConfig.groovy` file for general configuration.
+For specifying configuration in this file, use [ConfigSlurper](http://groovy.codehaus.org/ConfigSlurper) syntax.
+When working with `SiteConfig.groovy`, you may use set of pre-defined variables.
 These variables are:

-`site` - a reference to facade for accessing website resources and configuration
+`site` - access point to website resources and configuration

 `log` - default logger

 ###Filesystem layout

 Though in many situations you wouldn't touch default conventions, in some cases it is still beneficial to have the possibility for more fine-grained control over Grain website structure on the filesystem.

-The parameters below control website filesystem layout:
+You can control website filesystem layout by modifying the following parameters in `SiteConfig.Groovy`:

 `cache_dir` - directory where cache files of various Grain subsystems are stored